IamKay/100DaysOfCode/README.md

 * Day 67
   > Holiday today and so i had more time than usual.
 Did frontend today, that took a lot of time.
 Other than that, i searched for other technologies and kept looking.
 Just for knowledge, not changing that fast.
 Also, didn't do any hackerrank either.

+* Day 68
+  > Sunday was rest day.
+However i did a little html, and listened to some podcasts.
+So that counts as code too and i'm still in the challenge.